 Do plantar fasciitis injections hurt?

 Yes.
 We know that injections for plantar fasciitis hurt.
-However, there are techniques to reduce pain.
+However, specific techniques reduce pain.
 First, performing a plantar fascia ultrasound injeciton improves accuracy and reduces pain overall.
-Second, performing a nerve block such as a tibial nerve block reduces pain associated with a plantar fascia ultrasound injection.
+Second, performing an ankle nerve block relieves pain associated with a plantar fascia ultrasound injection.

-Dr. Masci performs a tibial nerve block inside the ankle to reduce pain and make the injection more comfortable.
+Dr. Masci performs a tibial nerve block inside the ankle to make the injection more comfortable.

 How do we perform a tibial nerve block?

-Most people get good pain relief from a tibial nerve block, making the plantar fascia ultrasound injection much less painful (and more accessible for the doctor to reach the right spot!).
+Most people get good pain relief from a tibial nerve block, making the plantar fascia ultrasound injection much less painful.

 plantar fasciitis injection